JoergM/consul-examples/events_watches_locks/README.md

 }]
 ```

 The content of the field 'Payload' is Base64 encoded.
 Your program would have to decode it.
+In a shell script you could for example use 'base64 --decode'.
 The Base64 encoding allows to send binary payload as well.